ThatXliner/slashtilities/README.md

 #### `/bcc @someone, ...`

-> Sends a dm to the people you `/cc`'d with your latest message contents and link
+> Sends a dm to the people you `/bcc`'d with your last message's contents and jump-link

 Basically [`/cc`](#cc-someone-) but the dm message doesn't tell them who else you've CC'd.

+#### `/poll question, choice1, choice2, ...`

+> Ask a multi-choice poll (mutually exclusive options are currently not supported

+Basically, ~~I copied [Dyno's command]~~ this is useful if you want a group vote.
+This command will also add the nessecary reactions.

+**NOTE:** The current limit of choices is 10

+#### `/yesno question`

+> Ask a yes-or-no question

+Because yes.
+Or was it no?

 #### `/???`